Foijer-UMCG/TCGA_exploration_Foijer/README.md

 Since we're running this on a desktop with multiple version of R, I ended up hacking something together to make sure not to install over other R versions/packages on the desktop.
 To run the analysis, follow these steps:

-1. Navigate to the directory where `run_analysis.R` is located
+1. Navigate to the directory where `run_analysis.R` is located (same as where you found this README)
 2. Change all the required options in `config.env` - make sure to save when done!
 3. Right click in the folder -\> Open in terminal
 4. Type `./run_analysis.sh` into the terminal
 5. Done!
+There will be some information on the progress in the terminal, including some estimates for how long it'll still take to complete.

 ## How metrics are calculated